Welcome to the Ontario Nurses’ Association!

 ONA was founded back in 1973 by 85 independent nurses’ associations from across Ontario to fill a much-needed void: providing representation, labour relations and services for health-care professionals by health-care professionals.

 We have grown tremendously since then.
-In fact, ONA is now the largest health-care union in Ontario – and the only one in the province with a sole focus on health care.
+In fact, ONA is now Ontario’s largest healthcare-focused union.
 We are also Canada’s largest nurses’ union.

 We are proud of our progress and committed to the ongoing fight for fairness, and high-quality public health care.
 We are powered by our members — 68,000 nurses and health-care professionals, as well as 18,000 nursing student affiliates — who provide care in hospitals, long-term care, public health, the community, clinics, and industry.